BOLLOJUAISHWARYA/Time_series/README.md

 - Defined LSTM with 50 neurons in the first hidden layer and 1 neuron in the output layer for predicting pollution
 - Added dropout at 20% after every layer

+- Defined GRU with 50 neurons in the first hidden layer and 1 neuron in the output layer for predicting pollution

 ### Forecasting
 - Make prediction
 - Invert scaling